4kliksAlex/Linked-List/README.md

     4. Arrange the transactions according to time or in the order of transaction amount or in reverse order;
     5. Read and write the corresponding transaction journal data file for each student.

-// Written in C++11.
+<sub> Written in C++11. </sub>

-// This project contains some legacy code because it is a deeply modified fusion of our two old sample linked list projects (which have been used for many years i guess) from my teacher.
+<sup> This project contains legacy code because it's a deeply modified fusion of two old sample linked-list projects (which have been used for many years i guess) from my teacher. </sup>